 “every now and then a revolutionary product comes along that changes everything…” Steve Jobs, 2007

-As technology innovation accelerated, the world became accessible and transportable; first as Blackberries in the pockets of business people and then pretty much around the globe everyone owned a smart phone.
+As technology innovation accelerated, the world became accessible and transportable; first as Blackberries in the pockets of business people and then pretty much around the globe for everyone who owned a smartphone.
 Tech communication accelerated — social media, YouTube, an app for everything.
 Some in K-12 and higher education began not just talking about virtual learning but also making it happen.
 1:1 initiatives put laptops in the hands of all learners in some school districts.
 The advent of Bring Your Own Device allowed kids to connect at school with personally owned tech.
 Drives became thumb-sized storehouses.
-Then, the portable thumb became the ubiquitous cloud.
+Then, the portable thumb became obsolete in the face of the ubiquitous cloud.

 Now consider some teachers and professors who remain in front of the class, lecturing from the dominant teaching walls.
 Phones ring in backpacks.
 Text messages are sent under desks.
 Facebook is open on screens (if allowed).
 Boredom today shifts learners of all ages from daydreaming, fidgeting and staring into space to actively transporting out of class with their own personal devices.
 Sound, video and text move them elsewhere at what can seem like Star Trek Warp Speed.